Mount Wati

-Mount Wati is the highest mountain in West Nile.
+Mount Wati is one of the highest mountains in West Nile.
 It is located in Terego District, near the border with Maracha.
-Ranges next to it include the Offude Hills.
-Rebels used to hide there and monitor advancing government soldiers.
+The peak of Mount Wati also known as Eti or Iti is referred to as Ortega Peak.
+The ranges next to it include Offude Hills near Tara Subcounty.
+Rebels used to hide on Mt.
+Wati and monitor advancing government soldiers.
 It is also reported to harbour big snakes that use lights for trapping prey at night.
-Its elevation is approximately 1250 meters above sea level.
+The elevation is approximately 1250 meters above sea level.
+Mt.
+Wati is a tourism gem in West Nile.
+At the foothills is Olewa Falls on River Enyau.
+It can take 4 hours round the mountain for the slowest climber.